backtail/plugins/README.md

 # Simple Delay
 Does what is says.

-#### Known Issues
-Due to different stack sizes on different OS, the delay length on Windows targets is shortened 8 times.

 # Multi Filter
-Varaible state filter with common filter types.
-Currently only Butterworth like behaviour.
+Variable state filter with common filter types.
+Currently, only Butterworth like behavior.
 Pretty stable, though and sounds not so bad.

 # Freeverb
 An implementation of the famous Freeverb.
 Take a look at [Yanel DSP](https://github.com/backtail/yanel_dsp), to learn more about the origins of this code.